 Every Sixth Form student must be enrolled on at least one core Elective option.
-If you have a subject that involves lessons on Wednesday afternoons you can take advantage of the many Elective options that are in twilight or at other times of the school day.
+If you have a subject that involves lessons on Wednesday afternoons you can take advantage of the many Elective options that offered remotely or as twilights or at other times of the school day.